-Adjusting the spring preload of the fork
+10.4 Adjusting the spring preload of the fork

-The spring preload determines the initial fork position.
+Spring preload determines the initial fork position.

 The best spring preload setting is achieved when it is set for the weight of the rider and that of any baggage and a passenger, thus ensuring an ideal compromise between maneuverability and stability.